Learn more about our projects in partnership with The TreadRight Foundation.

 In an ever-changing fragile ecosystem of 15,000 square kilometres, the Okavango Delta fans out over the Kalahari sand system, making it the 1000th Natural Wonder of the World.
 Right at its heart in this unique and magnificent wetland is Xigera Safari Lodge.
 Xigera is dedicated to guarding this precious jewel that belongs to Botswana, and to empowering local communities, alongside environmentally conscious hospitality and sustainable conservation.

-- The Xigera Energy Centre, a sophisticated solar hybrid power system, supplies over 95% of Xigera’s energy needs, saving the lodge an estimated 175 000 litres of diesel, and the environment 500 tons of carbon emissions each year.
-It is powered by a 400kW Tesla plant that uses the latest technology Lithium Iron batteries and Tesla invertors
+- The Xigera Energy Centre, a sophisticated solar hybrid power system, supplies over 95% of Xigera’s energy needs, saving the lodge an estimated 73,000 litres of diesel, and the environment 191 metric tons of carbon emissions each year.
+It is powered by a 400kW Tesla plant that uses the latest technology Lithium Ion batteries and Tesla invertors.

 - Xigera continues to reduce most unnecessary single-use plastics and remains committed and dedicated to achieving these important steps by December 2022

 - The Lodge uses a completely above-ground Calcemite sewerage system, with biodegradable chemicals for cleaning so as not to compromise the system.
 The grey water that is the final product is completely safe to use for irrigation purposes.